amylour/scoops_pp1/README.md

 ### **5. Surface**

- A design was created that allowed a consistent flow throughout the three page site.
+ A design was created that allowed a consistent flow throughout the three-page site.
  - A background was designed to reflect the cone wrapper used by the SCOOPS parlour.
 The striped, two-tone panel adorns each page, clearly identifying the SCOOPS brand.
 - A palette of blues and reds was created, similar to the interior of the parlour.
 - A clean, sans-serif font, 'Josefin sans' was used in a medium weight to provide legible text at any size.